Olivia Culpo: Outside pageantry

-Culpo became a social media personality after gaining a significant following on Twitter, Instagram and YouTube.
+Culpo became a social media personality after gaining a significant following on Twitter, Instagram, and YouTube.
 She partnered and collaborated with several beauty and fashion brands, including L'Oréal, Kipling, and Uberliss, as an influencer.
 Culpo was featured in the Sports Illustrated Swimsuit Issue, appearing on the cover of the 2020 issue alongside Jasmine Sanders and Kate Bock.
 In 2018 she appeared on the reality television show Model Squad.
 Culpo had roles in the films The Other Woman, I Feel Pretty, Reprisal, and Venus as a Boy.

 In August 2017, Culpo opened a restaurant with her family in Rhode Island.

 In 2023, Culpo competed in season nine of The Masked Singer as "UFO", and was eliminated in the quarterfinals.

 In 2025, Culpo hosted season one of Next Gen Chef on Netflix.

 Personal life

-Culpo dated singer Nick Jonas for two years from 2013 to 2015.
+Culpo dated singer Nick Jonas from 2013 to 2015.
 She has been in a relationship with NFL running back Christian McCaffrey since 2019.
 They announced their engagement on April 7, 2023, and married on June 29, 2024, in Watch Hill, Rhode Island.
 On March 10, 2025, Culpo announced she was expecting her first child with McCaffrey.
 On July 13, 2025, she welcomed a girl named Colette Annalise McCaffrey.
+On May 8, 2026, Culpo announced that she is expecting their second child.